lizclimberhouse/dps-react-assessment/notes.md

     NOTE: got the random beer api to display on a single card in the beers component
     NOTE: Tried the single beer api again but still doesn't work.

-  Sunday 4/8/18 9pm -
+  Sunday 4/8/18 9pm - 1am (4 hours)
     NOTE: Got the Breweries search working.
 It only searches by a full word exact match.
 Tried to put in an in/turnary statement that would show a message if nothing came back from the search but I couldn't get it to work.

-LIZ'S NEXT NOTES:
-  OTHER BASIC api's to work on:
-  /api/all_glassware
-  .entries
-  name
-  id could be glass style picture 1-14

-  /api/all_locations
-  city is locality
-  state is region
-  zip is postal_code

-  /api/locations/:city (aka: locality)
-  .entries
-  ${locality}
-  /api/locations/Sacramento

-  Search api's to work on:
-  /api/search_beers?query='Lager' ${Lager} is the search bar, or a click on a type of beer to see the list of xx that shows up
+    NOTE: Added the glassware page with the images from the beers page.
+    NOTE: added brewery locations page and live search on that page. no pagination on this page.